musnit/castle-client/macosx/obs/README.md

 sudo make install
 ```

-delete SDL so file from bin/
+delete SDL so file from this dir's bin/

 fix ffmpeg-mux rpath: